aditokmo/react-setup-cli/README.md

 ### Styling

-You can choose between **CSS**, **SCSS**, or **TailwindCSS**.
+You can choose between **CSS**, **SCSS**, or **Tailwind CSS**.
 While I personally recommend Tailwind for modern and faster development, the CLI ensures that regardless of your choice, the project is configured with a global styles directory and a consistent entry point.
 If you select TailwindCSS you will also have option to use Shadcn/UI, and with that you will have option to choose components that you want to install instead of doing it manually.

 ### Routing